 A/N: Here comes the third and last part of this story!
 Sorry for the delay, but shockingly, it's a big part, and I have a job.
 Haha. (also I've marathoned 5 out of 6 seasons of Lost within a month, but it's irrelevant of course).

 Thank you all so much for continuing reading despite the constant pain I put these poor characters through.
 I guess we're all masochists.
 I'm hoping this ending will be satisfying ;)

-A couple of months ago, Astrid had briefly borrowed Peter's phone to install an app 'for dads' on it, which would let them know week by week the size of their baby, by comparing it to common objects.
+A couple of months ago, Astrid briefly borrowed Peter's phone to install an app 'for dads' on it, meant to inform them week by week about the size of their baby, by comparing it to common objects.
 A beer cap, a computer mouse, an iPhone...at some point, later on, it would apparently be as big as a pizza –though Peter would like to argue the difference between size and actual mass with whoever made the app.

 According to it, Olivia being in her sixteenth week of pregnancy, the baby is now the size of an avocado.

 Stretched on the ultrasound screen, it looks bigger.
 It also looks much more real, no matter how grainy the picture quality is, or the fact that the lame black and white image doesn't let them see many details.
 What they see is more than enough; the distinct shape of a head, and limbs, not to mention that strong, steady sound that is resonating through the room, a loud and fast ThumpThumpThumpThump that lets them know their baby is alive and well in there.